 Our party made our arrangements online to expedite the process once we arrived.
-Guests are actually encouraged to reserve their spots online at this time due to protocols in place for social distancing.
+Guests are encouraged to reserve their spots online ahead of time.
 Adults were required to sign a release for themselves and their minor children to participate in the trip; however, this was all able to be completed online ahead of time.
 Additionally, since we had kids in our group, we rented a special cooler float that allowed our full-size cooler to float down the river with us.
 We made sure to bring ice to keep our drinks and snacks cool on the trip.
 We had all ordered water shoes beforehand and were appreciative of having these for walking through the water.

 The drive to Oakwood, where Kickapoo State Recreation Area is located, was about 30 minutes from Champaign-Urbana.
 Kickapoo Landing houses the rental area as well as a snack shop.
 This is where we checked in with staff and were given our tubes and life jackets.